bryantwells/core-interaction/_lectures/13_working-with-an-api.md

 ### Accessing Weather Data

 Here is a real world example of an API request to Open Weather Map.
 Try it out, copy and paste the following URL in your browser and see what you get.
-This requires an authenticated request so just remember to replace `{{yourApiKey}}` with your actual API key.
+This requires an authenticated request so just remember to replace `{yourApiKey}` with your actual API key.

 ~~~
-api.openweathermap.org/data/2.5/weather?zip=11206&APPID={{yourApiKey}}
+api.openweathermap.org/data/2.5/weather?zip=11206&APPID={yourApiKey}
 ~~~

 Here, we are asking for information about the current weather in the are.
 These are our parameters: